 Yellowstone Insight is a continuation of personal guiding services that have been in place since March 1, 1872 when President Ulysses Grant created Yellowstone National Park as the world’s first national park.

-The owner, MacNeil Lyons has nearly 20 years experience guiding and exploring in Yellowstone with a passion for sharing his knowledge of the natural and cultural resources found throughout the Greater Yellowstone Ecosystem.
+The owner, MacNeil Lyons has 20 years of experience guiding and exploring in Yellowstone with a passion for sharing his knowledge of the natural and cultural resources found throughout the Greater Yellowstone Ecosystem.
 The focus of MacNeil and his company is rooted in the simple concept of instilling an appreciation of preserving the world’s natural resources for future generations.